 - Excessive signals might trigger LEILA warnings to remind you to reduce uplink power.

 - Please use minimum uplink power (ERP) .

 - Full-Duplex operation is mandatory (you must be able to monitor your own downlink while transmitting!)

-- The beacons are modulated in 400 bit/s BPSK (similar to the P3-satellites) or in CW.
+- The Upper Beacon is modulated in 400 bit/s BPSK (similar to the P3-satellites).

 This map shows the coverage expected using the global beams on the spacecraft.
 For broadcast satellites it is usual to show the coverage down to 5 degrees elevation, but it is expected that well sited locations may provide access beyond that shown.
 The actual limits and power/dish sizes required will not be known until after commissioning.